Nicaraguan Professional Baseball League: History

 Before the formation of the professional league, Nicaraguan baseball had long been played at the amateur level.
 However, the first club to sign a player to a professional baseball was San Fernando, signing several Cuban players for the 1955.
 The following year, the entire league embraced professionalism.
 The Nicaraguan professional league was formed in 1956, with five teams: Indios del Bóer, Cinco Estrellas, San Fernando, León, and Flor de Caña.
 Inaugurated on March 30, 1956 at the Estadio Nacional Anastasio Somoza (the site of the modern Estadio Nacional Soberanía), the first game was between San Fernando and Bóer.
 The first season was suspended in September 1956 due to the assassination of Anastasio Somoza García, but the tournament resumed in March 1957.

 The league initially operated on a summer schedule, but was converted to a winter league when it agreed to join organized baseball in 1957.
 This agreement was facilitated by President Luis Somoza Debayle as part of a resolution between the Nicaraguan league and organized baseball, which accused the league of "raiding" players from Mexican League clubs.

 The Nicaraguan public's excitement for baseball grew as foreign professional teams and foreign players came to play in their country's winter league circuit.
 The teams from Bóer and León were the most successful teams in those years with three championships each.
 Due to economic difficulties, the league had to shut down in 1967, though baseball continued to be played in an amateur format.

-Professional baseball was re-established in Nicaragua in 2004.
-Since then, Bóer has led the league in championships with six, their most recent victory coming in the 2022–23 season.
+Professional baseball was re-established in Nicaragua in 2004 with four teams: Indios de Bóer, Leones de León, Fieras del San Fernando, and Tigres de Chinandega.
+The Gigantes de Rivas were established in 2013.
+Oriental de Granada also joined in 2013, but folded in 2017 and was replaced by a returning incarnation of the Leones.
+In 2020, the league added Tren del Norte as its fifth franchise.

+On August 14, 2025, the National Police of Nicaragua raided the LBPN offices after reports that the league's president, Pancasán Arce, had fled the country; Arce's father, FSLN minister Bayardo Arce, had been arrested by the Nicaraguan government two weeks earlier.
+On September 8, 2025, the Ministry of the Interior announced it would dissolve the LBPN and replace it with a new entity, the Nicaraguan Professional Baseball Association, to be led by Commissioner Cristhian Jimenez, a loyalist of the Ortega-Murillo regime.
+The same five teams would remain in the new league, with the addition of a sixth team, Dantos de Managua, for the 2026–27 season.